therealdavids/ideas/game_idea_list.md

 ## Davy Jones and The Software Pirates
     NxN board Battleship, where N is small; small is < 4 Try to guess where the other ship is!
+    Try to blow up their ships as fast as you can!
+    Your missles have a cooldown time.
     diff: speed, trickiness